10 Tips to Get Out of Debt Quickly

 It is easy to get distracted by these types of temptations, so it is important to remind yourself why you are doing this.

-Remind yourself that you want a better life for you and your family.
+Remind yourself that you want a better life for yourself and your family.
 Think about the things you want and why being debt free is so important to you.

 You want to be able to put your kids through college.
 Or you want to be in a financial position where you can give to worthy causes.
 Use your list of “whys” and visualization to keep yourself on track.